 There is a limit to the amount you can invest per year, so you should consider investing the maximum annual contribution limit.
 After all, once the money is invested, there’s no limit to how much it can grow.
 There are reports of IRAs in the hundreds of millions of dollars.

 These grew mainly out of stocks that grew or split and are a direct result of equity growth within the account.
-While there are no guarantees of your own account’s growth, the golden rule of retirement planning still applies: the earlier you start, the better.
+While there are no guarantees of your account’s growth, the golden rule of retirement planning still applies: the earlier you start, the better.

-IRA Contribution Limits for 2022
+IRA Contribution Limits for 2024

-The contribution limit for 2022 is $6,000 or $7,000 if you are 50 years old or over.
+The contribution limit for 2024 is $7,000 or $8,000 if you are 50 years old or over.
 A brokerage firm sets up the IRA for you, and a custodian manages it for you.
 Once the money is in your IRA, you can direct the custodian to make investments on your behalf, again with several restrictions.

-Check Out Our Top Picks:
+Check Out Our Top Picks for 2023:

-Best IRA Accounts of 2022
+Best IRA Accounts

 What is a traditional IRA?